 Recognition & Awards

-Bill has been widely recognized as a leading lawyer, including by:
+Bill is widely recognized as a leading white-collar lawyer, including by:

 - Legal 500 for his work in Corporate Investigations and White-Collar Criminal Defense